 Auto Product Liability Issues

 NHTSA’s investigations typically take a long time to culminate in action.
 Many automakers don’t issue recalls unless they absolutely need to or are forced to do so by an agency such as NHTSA.
-It is important to remember that your vehicle could be defective or have defective parts even if it hasn’t been recalled by the manufacturer or is not currently being investigated by NHTSA.
+It is important to remember that your vehicle could be defective or have defective parts even if the manufacturer hasn’t recalled it or is not currently being investigated by NHTSA.

-If you or a loved one has been injured by a defective auto, you may be able to file an auto product liability lawsuit against the automaker seeking compensation for your injuries, damages and losses.
+Suppose you or a loved one has been injured by a defective auto.
+In that case, you may be able to file an auto product liability lawsuit against the automaker seeking compensation for your injuries, damages and losses.
 An experienced auto defect lawyer will be able to help you better understand your legal rights and options.